Regression-Games/RegressionBot/README.md

 ### Usage within Regression Games

 The Regression Games platform requires an `index.js` file with an exported `configureBot` method which acts as an entrypoint into your bot script.
-When a match is started through the Regression Games platform, Regression Games creates and configures a `mineflayer.Bot` instance for the player and passes it to the `configureBot` method.
+When a match is started through the Regression Games platform, Regression Games creates and configures a mineflayer `Bot` instance for the player and passes it to the `configureBot` method.

 Example: